 Cloth Inserted Rubber

-are a unique blend of synthetic fibers and rubber binders.
-These offer superior sealability and creep relaxation.
-These materials handle a wide variety of applications throughout a wide range of temperatures.
+CNAF is a unique blend of synthetic fibers and rubber binders.
+These offer superior seal-ability and creep relaxation.
+These materials are highly flexible in applications since they perform throughout a wide range of temperatures.

 Cork